 Dedeaux compiled a 45-year collegiate record of 1,332-571-11 (.699), making him the then-winningest coach in collegiate baseball history.
-He resigned after the 1986 season to become USC’s director of baseball and was replaced by Mike Gillespie, whose 1998 squad won the College World Series while finishing as the CWS runnerup in 1995 and also advancing to Omaha in 2000 and 2001 (15 of his 20 teams advanced to the NCAA regionals).
+He resigned after the 1986 season to become USC's director of baseball and was replaced by Mike Gillespie, whose 1998 squad won the College World Series while finishing as the CWS runnerup in 1995 and also advancing to Omaha in 2000 and 2001 (15 of his 20 teams advanced to the NCAA regionals).
 Gillespie retired after the 2006 season.
-Former Trojan assistant Frank Cruz is now the head coach.
+Former Trojan pitcher Dan Hubbs became the head coach in 2013.

-Bill Sharman, John Rudometkin, John Block, Paul Westphal, Gus Williams, Harold Miner and Sam Clancy are a few of USC’s 22 All-American selections.
-Four USC men, Sharman, Jack Gardner, Alex Hannum and coach Sam Barry, are in the Naismith Memorial Basketball Hall of Fame.
+Bill Sharman, John Rudometkin, John Block, Paul Westphal, Gus Williams, Harold Miner and Sam Clancy are a few of USC's 22 All-American selections.
+Five USC men, Sharman, Jack Gardner, Alex Hannum, Tex Winter and coach Sam Barry, are in the Naismith Memorial Basketball Hall of Fame.

 Miller finished her career in 1986 as the Trojans' all-time leading scorer and rebounder.
 She also won her third straight Naismith Award as the outstanding player in college basketball.
 She returned as coach of her alma mater in 1994 and led USC to a Pac-10 title and 2 NCAA playoff appearances.
 She was inducted into the Naismith Memorial Basketball Hall of Fame in 1995 and Cooper--twice an Olympian and WNBA MVP--was inducted in 2010.